GuepardoApps/GuepardoApps.github.io/_pages/projects.md

   				</a>
         </div>
         <div class="card-content white-text">
           <p>Android application for creating notes and saving them to a database.
-Example of a floating window.</p>
+Data is also provided using an floating bubble.
+Feature "Draw over other apps" is necessary!
+Feature can be disabled in settings!</p>
         </div>
         <div class="card-action">
   				<a target="_blank" href="https://www.android.com" title="Platform">